What is sales enablement organizational structure?

-For many organizations, how enablement teams are structured and where they live are not standardized.
-The function and processes are so new there are no organizational standards yet.
-These are a big unknown for many executives.
+For many organizations, how sales enablement teams are structured and where they live within the organization’s hierarchy is not standardized.
+Fitting a sales enablement team into organizational structure is often a big unknown for many executives–and there is no standard practice.
 Sales, marketing and c-level Leaders often ask me questions like:

-The answers to all of these questions is: It depends.
+The answer to all of these questions is: It depends.

-The factors that make it impossible to answer with certainty are the unknowns of the people, politics, and power base in the company.
-We need to look at the skills of our leaders and employees to understand where enablement can be most effective.
-We need to understand how decisions are made to ensure the organizational political realities will be an enabler of the enablement team’s success versus a hindrance.
+The factors that make it impossible to answer these questions with certainty are the unknowns of the people, politics, and power base in the company.
+We need to look at the skills of our leaders and employees to understand where sales enablement can be most effective.
+We need to understand how decisions are made to ensure the organizational political realities will be an enabler of the sales enablement team’s success versus a hindrance.
 And we need to understand where the power base is in the company.
-All these factors will guide us to create a better organizational structure.
-How we staff our enablement team and align our people with each other will be a big contributor to their success.
-The goal of this chapter is to explore the different organizational design scenarios and determine a way to decide what’s best for you and your company.
+All these factors will guide us to create a better sales enablement organizational structure.
+How we staff our sales enablement team and align our people with each other will be a big contributor to their success.
+The goal of this blog post is to explore the different organizational structure scenarios and determine a way to decide what’s best for you and your company.

 The first question we’re going to tackle is how many sales enablement team members should I hire?
-The answer is dependent on your company, goals, industry and competitive landscape.
-More complex products and more geo-distributed workforces will need more enablement.
+The answer is dependent on your company, goals, industry, and competitive landscape.
+More complex products and more geo-distributed workforces will need a larger sales enablement team.

-Here are some enablement-to-employee ratios to consider.
-For every hundred employees, you should have an enablement person.
-When products are more complex and new markets are being opened, you should over-invest in enablement and have ratios be as low as one for every fifty or even one for every twenty-five employees.
-Here is some specific guidance.
+Here are some sales enablement-to-employee ratios to consider.
+For every hundred employees, you should have one sales enablement person.
+When products are more complex and new markets are being opened, you should over-invest in sales enablement and have ratios be as low as one for every fifty or even one for every twenty-five employees.
+The chart below offers some specific guidance.

 100% remote teams